 - Wear your device so that it is snug.

 - Your arm should be resting on a flat surface such as a table with the upper arm at heart level.
 This will give you a better reading.
-I tried resting my arm on my lap and resting my arm on my chest but readings are higher.
+I tried resting my arm on my lap and resting my arm on my chest but the readings athe re higher.

 - You can measure your blood pressure two times more and compare the results.